KiTZ-Heidelberg/revana-demo-data/README.md

 **Revana** can easily by installed from inside the R console with the help of "**Remotes**". **Remotes** is a widely used R package that provides an easy way to install other R packages from sources outside of CRAN.
 We consider it the **most reliable and convenient way to install Revana**, which is hosted on github.com.

-_Additional information: Remotes is a more lightweight isolation of the installation utilities provided by devtools.Therefore, we recommend it for the installation of Revana.
+_Additional information: Remotes is a more lightweight isolation of the installation utilities provided by devtools.
+Therefore, we recommend it for the installation of Revana.
 Nevertheless, if you have **devtools** installed and are accustomed to its usage, feel free to install Revana with its **install_github** function: devtools::install_github("https://github.com/KiTZ-Heidelberg/revana")_

 ## How to install Revana